 Add images for relevance – Blogging for Beginners

 They say a picture is worth a thousand words for a reason.
 It adds more value to your content and whether you like it or not, it can sometimes, make or break your post.
 If you don’t have pictures to go with your content, fret not!
-There are many online sites which come in handy.
+There are many online sites that come in handy.
 Do not just find a picture from Google.
 You might find yourself fighting a copyright infringement battle that way.
 I generally use Flickr Creative Commons when I look for relevant pictures.
 Creative Commons license with content attribution requires you to give picture credits (Check out the license type to know more about it.)
 On the other hand, Pixabay offers free images with no content attribution.

 Add graphics to blogs using Canva.